 How to build singularity images?

-You have three options to obtain singularity build images:
+You have three options to obtain singularity build images.
+Choose one of them!

 1. Give path to singularity hub images from our CulebrONT repository.
 If you use singularity hub repository build singularity images will be download from the cloud :